th1j5/typst-neat-cv/template/cv.typ

   date: "1986",
   institution: "World Science Congress",
   location: "London, UK",
-  "Awarded for the live demonstration of the DeLorean Time Machine prototype."
+  "Awarded for the live demonstration of the DeLorean Time Machine prototype.", )
-)

 #entry(